rveda1/API_Generator/README.md

-# API Generator Samples
+# Generative AI API Generator Samples

-This repository contains artifacts for automating API development, as described in the blog post "Automating API Development with AI to Accelerate Time-to-Market."
+This repository contains artifacts for automating **API development** with **Generative AI**, as described in the blog post "Automating API Development with Generative AI for Faster Time-to-Market."
 These resources streamline API creation by parsing an API mapping document to generate a comprehensive API endpoint.

 ## Files
 - **test_mapping.csv**: A sample API mapping document defining fields (e.g., `customer_id`, `email`, `subscriptions[].opt_status`) with validations (e.g., required, conditional, enum:Y,N).
-- **ParserFunction.py**: A Python script that parses the CSV and generates a Lambda function with a Flask-like API endpoint, supporting all validations (e.g., data types, max length, conditional rules), deployable in AWS Lambda.
+- **ParserFunction.py**: A Python script that parses the CSV and generates a Lambda function with a Flask-like API endpoint, supporting all validations (e.g., data types, max length, conditional rules), deployable in AWS Lambda with **GenAI code generation**.

 ## Usage
 1. **API Mapping Document**: